Hans Arnhold Center

 When Richard C. Holbrooke was United States ambassador to Germany, from 1993 to 1994, and the last of the American troops were departing Berlin, he proposed the idea of an American Academy in Berlin.
 After speaking with several German and American statesmen about the idea (Richard von Weizsäcker, Thomas Farmer, and Henry A. Kissinger) Holbrooke came upon the Arnhold villa.
 He went to speak with Stephen and Anna-Maria Kellen, daughter of Hans Arnhold, about transforming Ms. Kellen's childhood home into the first post-Cold War center of transatlantic cultural and intellectual exchange in Berlin.

 Anna-Maria and Stephen M. Kellen and the family of Hans and Ludmilla Arnhold provided the founding gift for the renovation of the villa and grounds, and the family remains the Academy's primary source of funding.
 The house was dedicated as the Hans Arnhold Center in 1996 and opened its doors in September 1998.
-Since then, over 300 fellows and dozens of distinguished visitors -- writers, artists, academics, and intellectuals -- have come through its doors, recreating the intellectual and cultural spirit that once filled the family home of Hans and Ludmilla Arnhold.
+Since then, over 400 fellows and over 200 distinguished visitors -- writers, artists, academics, and intellectuals -- have come through its doors, recreating the intellectual and cultural spirit that once filled the family home of Hans and Ludmilla Arnhold.